aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/02-network-internet-access.md

 ## Troubleshooting Steps

-- Confirmed that the device was connected to Wi-Fi.
+- Confirmed whether the issue affected only one user or multiple users.
-- Asked user to test more than one website.
+- Checked Wi-Fi connection status.
-- Checked whether the issue affected only this device.
+- Asked the user to test another website.
 - Checked IP configuration.
-- Tested network connectivity.
+- Tested network connectivity with ping..
 - Checked DNS resolution.
 - Reconnected the device to Wi-Fi.
-- Verified that websites loaded again.
+- Confirmed with the user that internet access was restored.

 ---